Serving Diverse and Underserved Communities

 - May have limited access to transportation or are unable to drive

-- May be diagnosed with dementia and are less likely to be believed
+- May be less likely to be believed

 - Feel financially dependent and vulnerable